 The selected object (including layer) style overrides can also be managed using the Object Styles command from the Styles menu.
 This opens the Object Styles view, containing the style definitions inside an object.

-The style definitions of the current canvas, can be managed using the Canvas Styles command from the Styles menu.
+The style definitions and overrides of the current canvas, can be managed using the Canvas Styles command from the Styles menu.
 This opens the Canvas Styles view, containing the style definitions inside the current canvas.

 The style editor view for object or canvas styles, works in the same way as the Document Styles editing, described in the Styles section.
 The only difference is the place of storing the styles (object or canvas, instead of document), and the mode of adding a new style.